quarc2000/wheel_protector/README.md

 # wheel_protector
-A tool that during static tests protects the Scania Steering Wheel from a laptop or other equipment
+A tool that during static tests protects the Scania Steering Wheel from a laptop or other equipment.
+It should fit the steering wheel from the year 2016.

 Only use in a static environment.
 Make sure there is no risk of detonating the airbag.